wildjames/Patient-Appointment-Backend/notes.md

 Note that my validation actually breaks the tests - some of the example postcodes are given in "wrong-ish" formats, like "AB123CD" rather than "AB12 3CD".
 I'll need to update them to account for that.

-It's just occurred to me that I didn't think to make the endpoints async.
+TODO: It's just occurred to me that I didn't think to make the endpoints async.
 This is fine for now, but needs to be fixed later!

+I've been neglecting detailed docs for the API - namely, the structure of the data needs to be defined, and which actions are allowed needs to be specified.
+I'll do that next.

+I've run out of time, and the utils don't have good tests for them.
+Unfortunately, that's going to have to go in "future work", and whilst I'm fairly confident in the logic I doubt they're bug-free.